vedantraut77/Arogya-Healthcare-Monitoring-System/README.md

 **Arogya** is a real-time healthcare monitoring system developed as a Final Year Engineering Project.

-The system combines **IoT hardware**, **cloud connectivity**, and a **modern web application** to remotely monitor patient health data.
-Sensor readings are transmitted from an ESP32-based device to Firebase, where they are visualized through an interactive dashboard for healthcare professionals.
+The system combines **IoT devices**, **cloud computing**, **machine learning**, and a **modern web application** to remotely monitor patient health.
+Patient vital signs collected through ESP32-based sensors are transmitted to Firebase, where they are securely stored, analyzed through a machine learning service, and visualized on an interactive dashboard for healthcare professionals.

-The project demonstrates the integration of **Embedded Systems**, **Web Development**, **Cloud Services**, and scalable software architecture in a healthcare environment.
+The project demonstrates the integration of **Embedded Systems**, **Cloud Computing**, **Machine Learning**, and **Full-Stack Web Development** within a smart healthcare environment.

 ---